grafana-tools/sdk/README.md

 The "slugify" for URLs is a simple task but this package used in Grafana server so it used here for compatibility reasons.

+## Grafana server compability

+Made mostly for Grafana 3.x, works with Grafana 4.x but need more tests.

 ## Status of REST API realization [![Coverage Status](https://coveralls.io/repos/github/grafana-tools/sdk/badge.svg?branch=master)](https://coveralls.io/github/grafana-tools/sdk?branch=master)

+Work on full API implementation still in progress.
 Currently implemented only create/update/delete operations for dashboards and datasources.
-Other functions in progress.
 State of misc API parts noted below.

 ### Authorization